Petrol, Diesel Prices Remain Unchanged Across Metros. See Rates

-Petrol, Diesel Prices Today: Fuel prices remained unchanged for the 100th consecutive day across metro cities on Sunday, February 13, 2022.
-This is the longest ever period when the rates have remained static, ever since the daily revision of prices began in June 2017.
+Petrol, Diesel Prices Today: Fuel prices remained unchanged for 102 days in a row across metro cities on Tuesday, February 15, 2022.
+This is the longest duration when the rates have remained static, ever since the daily revision of prices began in June 2017.

 Earlier there was an 82-day break in rate revision between March 17, 2020 and June 6, 2020, when the national lockdown was in place.